RobotsAndPencils/objective-c-style-guide/README.md

 * Indent using 4 spaces.
 Never indent with tabs.
 Be sure to set this preference in Xcode (Xcode defaults to 4 spaces).

 * Separate imports from the rest of your file by 1 space.
 Optionally group imports if there are many (but try to have less dependencies).
-Frameworks first?
+Generally strive to include frameworks first.

 ``` obj-c
 #import <AwesomeFramework/AwesomeFramework.h>